meyvin/arch-installation-old/README.md

 # Arch linux - Installation script
 This is my personal repo to install Arch Linux.
 I am not an expert so don't blindy install and think you get an out-of-the-box vanilla Arch experience.

-My arch installation consists out of packages I have a personal preference for.
-Use it as a demo or as an inspiration but it is probably not suitable as a daily operating system if you have no experience using and maintaining an Arch distro.
+My installation consists out of packages I have a personal preference for.
+Use it as a demo or check out the source as an inspiration but it is probably not suitable as a daily operating system if you have no experience using and maintaining an Arch distro.
 In addition, my personal Dotfiles are also installed.

 My `arch.sh` installation script assumes you are installing Arch on a nvme ssd (***nvme0n1***).
 Find your own designated installation device by first looking it up via `lsblk`.
 The disk path is still hardcoded in my `arch.sh` script.
 So change that if your path differs.